tekd/ga-worksheet/README.md

 ### Worksheet Instructions

-1. Click on your worksheet to open it.
+1. Fork this repo and click on your worksheet to open it.

 2. Create a branch with your name.